Subscription Activations

 About this chart

-The Subscription Activations chart counts how many new subscriptions started during a given period.
-An "activation" is the moment a user begins a subscription for the first time -- whether through a free trial, a paid introductory offer, or a direct full-price purchase.
+The Subscription Activations chart counts how many users enter a given subscription segment for the first time during a given period.
+The definition of "activation" depends on the segment you select — it can be the start of a free trial, the start of a paid intro offer, or the first full-price payment.
 It gives you a clear, day-by-day (or week-by-week, month-by-month) view of acquisition volume so you can spot trends, measure campaign impact, and compare acquisition channels.

 This chart is distinct from the "New" column in the Paid Subscriptions Movements chart.
 Paid Subscriptions Movements only tracks subscriptions that have generated a payment -- free trials are excluded until they convert.
-Subscription Activations counts every new subscription at the moment it starts, regardless of whether a payment has occurred yet.
+Subscription Activations counts first-time entries into the selected segment, which — depending on the segment — may occur before any payment is processed (e.g. a free trial start).

 ⚠️